apashea/SparseGaussian_lorenz/README.md

 # SparseGaussian_lorenz
-Experimental code for fitting sparse variational Gaussian processes to Lorenz system dynamics using `GPJax`
+Experimental code for fitting sparse variational Gaussian processes to Lorenz system dynamics using `GPJax`, using ELBO Maximization / Variational Free Energy minimization.

 This repository contains experimental code for fitting a sparse variational Gaussian process (SVGP) to time-series data from the Lorenz attractor using GPJax and JAX.
 The implementation demonstrates scalable Bayesian inference on chaotic dynamical systems through variational approximation methods.